fieryWalrus1002/gapfinder_images/readme.md

      ```

 2. **Install gapfinder in Editable Mode:**

    - This allows you to modify the code without reinstalling the package every time you make changes.
 To install gapfinder in editable mode, type:
      ```bash
      pip install -e .
      ```
    - The `.` indicates that you’re installing from the current directory.

+3. ** install dependencies in vscode notebook:**
+   - Open the notebook in vscode, and run the following command in a cell:
+     ```python
+        !pip install -r requirements.txt
+        !pip install -e .
+     ```

 ---